 Founded in 1984, The Environmental Studies Program (ENVS) was one of the first multidisciplinary environmental programs in the United States.
 Our students and alumni have become effective practitioners and advocates for the environment in medicine, law, finance, industry, government, and other academic fields.

 The core curriculum requires students to master basic scientific principles of environmental processes, to examine interactions between technology and the environment, and to explore the societal context for implementing environmental policy.
+Learn more about Environmental Studies Program learning objectives here.
 We recommend that students pursuing a major degree begin by taking ENV 1 Introduction to Environmental Studies early on, to get to know the program.